apache/zeppelin/docs/dynamicform.md

 ## Dynamic Form

 Zeppelin dynamically creates input forms.
-Depend on language backend, there're two different way to create dynamic form.
+Depending on language backend, there're two different ways to create dynamic form.
-Custom lanaugage backend can select which type of form creation he want to use.
+Custom language backend can select which type of form creation it wants to use.

 <br />
 ### Using form Templates